TritonDataCenter/rfd/rfd/0082/README.md

 ## Current Status

-`sdcadm experimental update ...` supports updating all and individual agents using their individual images from updates.joyent.com and Pedro has been using this for a long while for daily us-east-3b updates.
-(Pedro will remind me the ticket for this work.)
+As of [TOOLS-563](https://smartos.org/bugview/TOOLS-563) `sdcadm experimental update ...` supports updating all and individual agents using their individual images from updates.joyent.com and Pedro has been using this for a long while for daily us-east-3b updates.
 This handles case 3 above, and it isn't "blessed" as the suggested way for operators to updates agents yet.
 To handle cases 1 and 2, and to get to where we can bless 3, we need to do some more work.

 Defining that work is ongoing.
 Read on.